Eqology fish oil and Arctic Blue fish oil; the ultimate comparison

 - Eqologie has a lower amount of omega-3, DHA, EPA and vitamin D.

-- Arctic Blue is cheaper, extremely clean (tested for toxins) and has a higher amount of omega-3, DHA, EPA and vitamin D. So you ultimately need less of the fish oil to get the same amount of healthy substances.
+- Arctic Blue is cheaper, extremely clean (tested for toxins) and has a higher amount of omega-3, DHA, EPA and vitamin D. So you ultimately need less fish oil to get the same amount of healthy substances.